NetFabric/NetFabric.Assertive/README.md

 Enumerators and indexers can return the items by reference.
 As mentioned above, this library uses reflection for handling enumerators.
 Unfortunately, the invocation of methods that return-by-reference was made possible only with `netstandard2.1`.

-If your enumerator returns by reference and the unit testing project targets platforms not compatible with `netstandard2.1`, use the same solution as in the previous point.
+If your enumerator returns by reference and the unit testing project targets platforms not compatible with `netstandard2.1`, use the same solution as in the previous point but, with `warnRefReturns` set to `false`.

 ## References